NoetherianRing/Chip-8/README.md

 #### ROM Files

 By default it's going to execute a Pong game.
-To change to another you can modify the line
+To change it to another you can modify the line

 ```yml
  rom: "../Chip-8/assets/PONG.ch8"